Fiedzia/dbfish/README.md

 # dbfish

-Dbfish aims to be to your standard database tools what Fish is to bash: provide more features out of the box, look better and be easier to use.
+Dbfish aims to be to your standard database tools what Fish is to Bash: provide more features out of the box, look better and be easier to use.

 Right now it can export data from relational database to CSV/HTML/text/SQLite file, among others.